 Over the years, the form will act as a source of valuable information your non-profit can tap in to for future references and for making marketing strategies.

 Instead of a general mention, try to send extremely personalized content to your audience.
 By sending specific messages to supporters that have engaged with you in unique ways, you can keep them engaged with the content they want to see, and invite them to take the next steps.
 This will also make them feel a sense of belonging about the organization.

 Segmentation makes sure you’re are sending the right emails to the right people.
-While doing email marketing, make sure you are not sending too much or too little emails.
+You can find out more about segmentation marketing here.
+While doing email marketing, make sure you are not sending too many or too few emails.
 Come up with a calendar and schedule your emails.
 Send your emails at a specific time at specific intervals.
 This creates consistency and makes your email recipients expect to hear from you at that time around.

 By increasing your email list, you can exponentially increase your donor list.
 Try to convert every visitor who comes to your website to signup for your newsletter.